 Well, we can't blame him.
-The temperature on an average day in Doha usually ranges from 45 Degree Celsius to 50 and for locals, that's pretty normal.
-Especially during the peak months of May to August.
+The temperature on an average day in Doha can range from 40 Degrees Celsius to 50 Degrees Celsius in the summers and for locals, that's pretty normal.
+Especially during the peak months of May to August when the temperature.

-If the extreme heat is not yet enough, another factor which makes it really tough for Muslims to survive the last few days of Ramadan is their anticipation for the festive Eid celebrations.
+If the heat is not yet enough, another factor which makes it tough for Muslims to survive the last few days of Ramadan is their anticipation for the festive Eid celebrations.
 Zaki Armen, an Indonesian expatriate who's been a resident of Qatar since childhood, says: "Well, I think it's hard and exciting at the same time as everyone's hyped for Eid.
-There'll be more food to chew and the timings will finally be back to normal.
-It's a big relief!"
+There'll be more food to chew and the timings will finally be back to normal."

 With only 10 days left to go for Ramadan this year, Muslims from all over the globe who observe the fast are most likely to be found inside the mosque praying all day—a practice called 'I’tikaf.'
 For some, the fasting experience is a little too engaging that it will be a lot of effort for them to detach from the sacrifice once Eid arrives.
 But for the majority, the final stretch is psychologically and physically the hardest.

-To get a more in-depth idea of how strenuous it is to eat and drink nothing the whole day, we spoke to a cross-section of Muslim expatriates in Qatar who's been fasting since the first day of Ramadan.
+We spoke to a cross-section of Muslim expatriates in Qatar who have been fasting since the first day of Ramadan.

 It's not really hard for me.
 I'll describe fasting during the last few days of Ramadan as important and blessed.
 Hard maybe because considering the importance of the last 10 days, Muslims increase their worship day and night by adding more prayers and reciting Quran and other acts of kindness.
 Some people I know even spend the whole last 10 days in mosques isolating themselves from the worldly matters and only focusing on worship.
 Also during the last 10 days, Muslims seek the so-called 'Night of Power' among the odd nights.
 The belief is that this is the night of blessings and the mercy of God are abundant, and the sins are forgiven if asked for.
 Also, all prayers uttered on this night will be accepted.